nrivkin/ComplexityNetworkProject/reports/final_report.md

 | **Fig. 3**|

-When considering the percentage of coopeerators over time, as shown in Fig. 4, we observed behavior very different from that displayed in Fig. 2.
+When considering the percentage of cooperators over time, as shown in Fig. 4, we observed behavior different from that displayed in Fig. 2.
 The value of T does not affect the percentage of cooperators as it does in Fig. 2.
 The number of cooperators stabilizes within ten timesteps.
 The population of cooperators does not converge to zero, even for a high T. Instead the success of cooperation is dependent on the initial population of cooperators.

 | ![figure4_d](images/fig4_d.png "Fig. 4.(d)") | ![figure2_e](images/fig4_e.png "Fig. 4.(e)") | ![figure4_f](images/fig4_f.png "Fig. 4.(f)") |